 Transport cost is the second essential expense everyone has to pay.
 Dubai has a good public transport system.
 You can find taxis and public buses to travel.
 Obviously you will be spending more if you are traveling via Taxi as compared to traveling on a public bus.

 It all depends on your preferences.
-If you are not fond of dining out you can save good amount of money.
+If you are not fond of dining out you can save a good amount of money.
 But if you are fond of dining out still you have several affordable options to eat good food in food street areas of Bur Dubai and Karama.
 Here you can find good food choices in as little as 20 AED.
-But if you want to spend like an elite person city’s top restaurants and hotels provide expensive food that cost more than 800 AED.
+But if you want to spend like an elite person city’s top restaurants and hotels provide expensive food that costs more than 800 AED.

-Every expat has to do some necessary shopping on weekly basis to buy grocery items for whole week.
-It depends on how much you will be spending to purchase items like eggs, bread and milk.
-If you prefer to buy some imported bread from UK or USA, then you will be paying three times more amount as compare spending to purchase local items.
+Every expat has to do some necessary shopping on a weekly basis to buy grocery items for the whole week.
+It depends on how much you will be spending to purchase items like eggs, bread, and milk.
+If you prefer to buy some imported bread from the UK or the USA, then you will be paying three times more amount as compare spending to purchase local items.
 If you like to consume special sausages again you will be spending huge money on such items as these things are only available in super markets.
 Thing is that weekly shopping expenses mainly depends on your purchasing power.

 Those migrants who are living in this city with their family and kids will find that it’s quite expensive to bring up your child in Dubai.
 The school fee is high and you will be consuming a huge part of your salary on education expenses.
 The government does not provide free education for migrant children.
 Although employers provide assistance in the form of education funds for their employees but again it does not provide total coverage of this expense.
 Fees may vary from school to school.
 If you have selected any top school in Dubai, you will find that some schools demand a non- refundable amount as a deposit to include your child’s name on the waiting list only.